 Big, bold flavors with minimal work is basically my favorite kind of dinner!

-Who doesn’t love something that’s bursting with flavor, but also super simple to toss together?
+Who doesn’t love something that’s loaded with bright, zesty flavor, but also super simple to toss together?

 We use a quick and easy cilantro lime chicken marinade and then cook the chicken in a skillet or toss it on the grill.
-Either way, the chicken turns out juicy and flavorful.
+It’s even good in the air fryer!

 This post contains affiliate links.
 As an Amazon associate and member of other affiliate programs, I earn from qualifying purchases.